u3a stands for University of the Third Age but we tend just to say u3a these days.

 The Group Convenor and/or Groups Coordinator can give advice on whether the group is suitable for you, given your existing knowledge.
 Sometimes a group can be split into two or more sub-groups according to the expertise of group members.
 This can apply to practical subjects as well as knowledge-based ones.

-But there’s usually no trouble getting to meetings members often share transport, and those without a car will nearly always be able to get a lift with another Member.
+But there’s usually no trouble getting to meetings as members often share transport, and those without a car will nearly always be able to get a lift with another Member.
 The most frequently used venue is the Gilwern Community Centre on Common Road, but several other venues are also used, including members' own homes.

 There's a contact link on the Group's page.